Iran and US warships in tense Middle East first encounter in a year | ExBulletin

 In 2017, the Navy recorded 14 cases of what it describes as dangerous and / or unprofessional interactions with Iranian forces.
 He recorded 35 in 2016 and 23 in 2015.

-Some analysts believe that the incidents are in part aimed at squeezing President Hassan Rouhanis’ administration after the 2015 nuclear deal.
-They include a 2016 incident in which I captured and detained 10 US sailors overnight. lost in the territorial waters of the Islamic republics.
+Some analysts believe the incidents are in part aimed at squeezing President Hassan Rouhanis’ administration after the 2015 nuclear deal.
+They include a 2016 incident in which Iranian forces captured and detained 10 US sailors overnight. are lost in the territorial waters of the Islamic Republics.

 The US naval forces continue to remain vigilant and are trained to act in a professional manner, while our commanders retain the inherent right to act in self-defense, Rebarich said.